czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

     - Performance: send only one at a time, bad over satellites, can do better => sliding window
     - Initialization: how do we get started and synchronize sequence numbers in the face of crashes?

-  - Naive Code for Stop and Wait
+  - Naïve Code for Stop and Wait

     - Sender code: